Newly Diagnosed Weekends

 Where are Newly Diagnosed Weekends held?

 The events are held in a hotel and all sessions take place in the same building.
-The hotel’s location varies – we try to make sure that people don’t have to travel too far.
+The locations vary – we try to make sure that people don’t have to travel too far.
 We currently have events scheduled for Manchester and Essex.

 How long does it last?